canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 Configuration of software, even through configuration files, are not considered modifications.

-This is also true for combinations of open source softwarfb72776bdc8f703a81e31d9297af0e9d2d589347e to build a solution or open source software used for development and deployment.
+This is also true for combinations of open source software to build a solution or open source software used for development and deployment.
 See examples below:

 | Standalone | Combination of components | Development and deployment |